-Digital Dragon was born when the founders’ nine-year-old son fell in love with technology.
+Digital Dragon was born when the founders’ nine-year-old son fell in love with technology, back in 2013.
 After an exciting summer at tech camp, the family went looking for an after school program in the fall, but none existed.
 The Finns believed they were like many local parents who want their children to pursue their interest in tech thoughtfully, creatively, and with brainpower.
 So they launched Digital Dragon.

-Their son, a budding technologist, is now a high school senior, teaching part time, and the business has grown too.
+Their son, now an advanced technologist, is now a college graduate, teaching part time, and the business has grown too.
 Technology continues to evolve but the vision that started Digital Dragon remains the same: To provide kids with well-rounded exposure to technology so they can find their own passion.
 The Finns are UCLA grads who run all aspects of the business and strive to make sure every family has a great experience from start to finish.
 They look forward to taking this tech adventure with you!